-Short Answer: All of the new and used car dealerships we contacted said they would accept a negative-equity vehicle as part of a trade-in deal — but acceptance will depend on your credit and the value of the vehicle.
-Keep in mind, trading in a negative-equity vehicle can greatly increase your monthly payments and the total amount you’ll pay for another vehicle.
-For more details, see below.
+Virtually all new and used car dealerships will accept a negative-equity vehicle as part of a trade-in deal, but acceptance will depend on your credit and the value of the vehicle.
+Keep in mind that unless you pay the balance of the old loan in cash, it will be rolled into your new loan, which can significantly increase your monthly payments and the total amount you’ll pay for the new vehicle.

 Car Dealerships That Accept Negative Equity

 New cars depreciate quickly, meaning they lose substantial value over a short period of time.
-If you recently financed the purchase of a new car, you likely have negative equity — or owe more than the car is worth.
+If you recently financed the purchase of a new car, you likely have negative equity (i.e., you owe more than the car is worth).
 This can be a concern if you want to trade the car in as part of a new lease or purchase.

 - Berkshire Hathaway Automotive